"Each of us is a seeker, walking along Eternity’s Road, which has no beginning and no end." — Sri Chinmoy

 or how.
 Left with no choice but to make friends with other lost souls, she never dreams she will become not only their saviour but also an avenger.

-In this brilliantly written book you will be a holding your breath when Julia realises she should have make things all right at the primary crime scene where it all started – Earth.
+In this brilliantly written book you will hold your breath when Julia realises she should have make things right at the primary crime scene where it all started – Earth.

 — Suzana Tratnik, author of Games with Greta